GERD, Acid-Reflux, Chronic Heartburn...

 Gastroesophageal reflux disease (GERD), also known as acid-reflux disease, affects about 50 million people in the U.S. GERD can cause painful swallowing, nausea, heartburn and can even lead to cancer, in some cases.
 It's particularly bad at night when a person lies down causing painful, sleepless nights.

-However, when medication and lifestyle changes don't provide relief, it may be time to consider surgical treatment.
+However, when medication and lifestyle changes don't provide relief, it may be time to consider surgical treatment for GERD.

 Diagnosing Esophagitis ( inflammation of esophagus ) is important and requires treatment to avoid progression to Barrett’s esophagus, which can a harmful condition.
 The most common surgery for GERD is fundoplication, which repairs the hiatal hernia and wraps the top part of the stomach around the end of the esophagus to reinforce the lower esophageal sphincter.